cxl-reskit/cxl-reskit/benchmarks/README.md

 TODO: Substitute results from a faster CXL device.

+When running multichase with the "-d <daxdev>" argument, the memory-under-test is allocated from the DAX device, but all other memory used by the benchmark (code, stacks, local data) is allocated from regular DRAM.

 ## STREAM

 Stream is a benchmark for measuring sustained memory bandwidth.
 [Documentation can be found here.](https://github.com/jagalactic/STREAM)